AVJdataminer/Notes/All_notes.md

 # 27 May 2020

-## For my html docs to websites: Added to resources page on aidenvjohnson as linked url.
+## Adding Html to Websites: Added to resources page on aidenvjohnson as linked url.

  1. Add the html as uploaded file in wp content
- 2. Create UR
+ 2. Create URL linked title and image on resources page
+ 3. Still need to add that page to the menus
+ 4. Also need to add keywords and SEO stuff on the bottom
+ 5.